chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 messages, but just blindly forwards them.

-If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an "illegal_parameter" alert if any of the ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, ClientEncryptedSNI.record_digest, or decrypted ClientESNIInner values from the second ClientHello do not match that of the first ClientHello.
+If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an "illegal_parameter" alert if any part of the "encrypted_server_name" extension does not match that of the first ClientHello.
+The servers MUST check the corresponding binder value of the second ClientHello.

 ## Shared Mode Server Behavior